gerane/gerane.github.io/_posts/2018-03-21-VSCode-Presentations.md

 * Prompts for **DisplayName**
 * Prompts for **SupressOutput** (Yes or No) Choice
 * Creates a file name **Name.ps1** in the current Project under the **EditorCommands** directory, which can be easily altered.
+* Opens the new Editor Command File in VSCode
+* Sets Cursor to location where ScriptBlock goes

 ```powershell
 Register-EditorCommand `